 - Bring the appropriate documents to support the specific agenda for the meeting.

 - Essential: PFC Strategy, Mission, Goals Statement.
-Most recent copy is found in the MFWR Project Library, filed under the Project Design tab.
+Most recent copy is found here.

 - New members may benefit from a few hints on navigating the website in order to retrieve the documents referenced above.

 - This orientation video introduces the resources and tools available.